Breaking time-reversal symmetry for ratchet models of molecular machines: Discussion

-Splitting factors~\cite{brown18} are thought to reflect the barrier asymmetry for a molecular machine transition~\cite{brown17}, analogous to how the distance to the transition state affects unfolding rates~\cite{elms12}.
+Our finding that time asymmetry (at a given dissipation) is maximized for symmetric sawtooth potentials (Fig.~\ref{fig:asymmetry}) contrasts with previous work on ratchet potentials for molecular machines, primarily with flashing ratchets~\cite{astumian94,julicher97,astumian98,parmeggiani99,lipowsky00,reimann02,suzuki03,linke05,kedem17,saakian18}.
+In particular, flashing ratchets model autonomous~\cite{machta15} behavior, and thus require spatially asymmetric sawteeth (or more generally a spatially asymmetric potential) to generate directed motion.
+In contrast, the deterministic protocols used in this work (i.e.\ the imposed trap translation schedules) externally provide direction, allowing the sawtooth to be symmetric while maintaining directed behavior.
+This difference between these two types of driving leads the sawtooth shape required for directed motion in flashing ratchets to be different from the sawtooth shape that optimizes the trade-off between time asymmetry and dissipation for deterministic protocols.

+Our results most directly apply to synthetic molecular machines, which are typically externally driven~\cite{erbas-cakmak15}.
+Although biomolecular machines are autonomous, some aspects of biomolecular machine operation may approximate an externally driven process: rapid changes, such as ATP binding or neck-linker docking for kinesin~\cite{muretta15b}, can occur spontaneously and drive a machine transition (distinct from the initial change) in a manner resembling a control protocol, and may yield similar design principles.

+Discrete-state models of molecular machines often describe the effect of a load (e.g.\ a constant resisting force) by slowing down forward transitions, with rate constant $k^+ \sim k^+_0 e^{-\delta\omega_{\text{load}}}$, or accelerating reverse transitions, $k^- \sim k^-_0 e^{-(1-\delta)\omega_{\text{load}}}$.
+Here $k^{\pm}$ are the transition rate constants, $k^{\pm}_0$ are the rate constants absent a load, and $\omega_{\text{load}}$ is the work done against the load over the transition~\cite{brown18}.
+The splitting factor $\delta$ quantitatively describes how the influence of the load is distributed to the forward and reverse transitions. $\delta$ can be thought of as reflecting the asymmetry of the transition-state position between the two metastable states~\cite{brown17} ($\delta=0$ indicates the transition state is close to the rear state, and $\delta=1$ indicates the transition state is close to the forward state), analogous to how the distance to the transition state affects unfolding rates~\cite{elms12}.
 Splitting factors have been estimated for a variety of biomolecular machines, and their values indicate that barriers between molecular machine states range from symmetric to very asymmetric~\cite{brown18}, suggesting that evolution could steer biomolecular machines towards symmetric potentials.